 - Texas Instruments TI-30XS Multiview

 The factors considered and the reasoning behind my final choice are fairly solid.
 I personally prefer the style and feel of one of the other four.
-But, my overall recommendation for PE examinees is:
+But, my overall recommendation for PE examinees is the TI-36X Pro.

-The primary reason for choosing this model over the other contenders is the availability of free instructional video for the TI 36X Pro.
+The primary reason for choosing the TI-36X Pro over the other contenders is the availability of free instructional video that comes with it.

-The reasoning is this: You can have the best functionality in the world available at your fingertips.
-But, if you do not know how too use it's capabilities, you are at a disadvantage.
-Each calculator is unique.
-Even models in the same series or brand line differ from predecessors in important ways.
+The reasoning is this: You can have the best functionality in the world available at your fingertips; however, if you do not know how to use its capabilities, you are at a disadvantage.
+Each calculator is unique: even models in the same series or brand line differ from predecessors in important ways.